In a March interview, Doyle said SEAS has been working to launch initiatives in advance of the move, rather than waiting until the transition is over.

 “We've got a bunch of initiatives that are anticipating how much more convenient and optimal and efficient it's going to be when we're in Allston, but we don't want to wait until that point,” he said.
 “We want to have those things running now, maybe work out a few of those kinks, and then we move over in 2020, those things can really accelerate.”

 Doyle said one of those initiatives is the joint MS/MBA degree, announced in June 2017, whose courses will be jointly taught by SEAS and HBS faculty.
 The program is designed to “provide a strong foundation in general management, build design skills, and extend students’ understanding of engineering,” according to a press release.
 Its first cohort will matriculate in August 2018.

 SEAS also recently launched a certificate program in Business Analytics, and its first cohort started in March.
 The program is a joint venture between SEAS, HBS, the Faculty of Arts and Sciences’ Statistics Department, and 2U Inc., a company that specializes in online degree programs.
-The eight-week program features online seminars and two “on-campus learning experiences” at HBS, according to a press release.
+The nine-month program features online seminars and two “on-campus learning experiences” at HBS, according to a press release.